erdem/django-map-widgets/README.md

 ##### Usage

 If you are not using specific features on Google Static Map API, you just need to update `GOOGLE_MAP_API_KEY` value in your Django settings file.
-You need also individual size map images, you can pass `size` and `zoom` parameter for each `GoogleStaticMapWidget` class.
+If you need also individual size map images, you can pass `size` and `zoom` parameter for each `GoogleStaticMapWidget` class.

 #### Example